openshift-pipelines/pipelines-as-code/docs/content/docs/guide/statuses.md

 To prevent exposing secrets, Pipelines-as-Code analyze the PipelineRun and replace secret values with hidden characters.
 This is achieved by retrieving all secrets from the environment variables associated with tasks and steps, and searching for matches of these values in the output snippet.

-These matches are then replaced with a `"*****"` placeholder hiding these secrets.
+These matches are first sorted by the longest and then replaced with a `"*****"` placeholder in the output snippet.
+This ensures that the output will not contain any leaked secrets.

 The hiding of the secret does not support concealing secrets from `workspaces` and